efepdrk/ADB-Tester/README.md

+## Description

 My first WPF app.
 Originally developed for test automation via ADB on android TV devices.

-Features include:
+## Features

-ADB over USB or Network,
+- ADB over USB or Network
+- Recording inputs
-Recording inputs , saving and loading inputs to and from a file , playback of recorded inputs and ability to set how many times the  loaded inputs should be repeated
+- Saving and loading inputs to and from a file
+- Playback of recorded inputs
+- Ability to play the recording multiple times

-Planned:
+## Planned:
-Appium integration
+- Appium integration
-More user friendly UI
+- More user friendly UI